HewlettPackard/shs-docs/docs/portal/developer-portal/operations/compute_node_configuration.md

 This section provides detailed instructions on how to modify Compute CFS configurations to support SHS installation use cases on HPE Cray EX systems.

+Ensure that the [Set up the SHS configuration repository](setup.md) procedure has been completed prior to running any steps in this section.

 There are two options for modifying those configurations:

 - SAT Bootprep